...in a bunch of

 Study.
 Run the questions.
 Read

 through this blog.
 Gather in groups.
-Maybe hire a consultant.
+Maybe hire a tutor.
 Keep in mind: the people putting

 together the test probably just want to make sure you don't do harm